ctm/mb2-doc/src/series/2024/wsop-style.md

 "Sam_6" was the nickname of [David Lawful](https://feldmanmortuary.com/tribute/details/4734/David-Lawful/obituary.html), a generous member of BARGE.
-He liked to play odd games, although he was a formidble opponent in all and a BARGE main event winner (2013).
+He liked to play odd games, although he was a formidable opponent in all and a BARGE main event winner (2013).

 <br/>
 <br/>